How the ‘World’s Bravest Orchestra’ Found Harmony Amid Conflict

 There is no limit to what one can achieve once you put your mind to it.
-This is what teenager Zuhal Sultan must have thought, back in 2008, when she turned to the internet with the odd request to help her start a National Youth Orchestra in Iraq.
+This is what teenager Zuhal Sultan must have thought, back in 2008, when she turned to the internet with her unusual request asking for help to create a National Youth Orchestra in Iraq.
 A tweet to the Deputy Prime Minister of Iraq secured her $50K to get started.
-The internet also put Zuhal in touch with Paul MacAlindin, a Scottish conductor who was intrigued by the idea of starting an orchestra in Iraq and agreed to take this journey with her.
+The internet also put Zuhal in touch with Paul MacAlindin, a Scottish conductor who was intrigued by the idea of starting an orchestra in Iraq and agreed to embark upon this journey with her.

 With limited funds, a lack of educated musicians and a range of logistical barriers, setting up an orchestra in Iraq was not an easy task.
-Paul MacAlindin, who not only became the conductor but was also the strategic brain of the orchestra, turned to blue ocean strategy, created by W. Chan Kim and Renée Mauborgne, to make the project a success.
+Paul MacAlindin, who not only became the conductor but was also the strategic brain of the orchestra, turned to the concepts of blue ocean strategy and shift, created by W. Chan Kim and Renée Mauborgne, to make the project a success.
 It worked.
 Between 2008 and 2013 the orchestra held dozens of performances and achieved international fame.
-The Blue Ocean Strategy Team spoke to conductor MacAlindin to learn more about this orchestra’s unconventional and ‘blue ocean’ journey.
+We spoke to conductor MacAlindin to learn more about this orchestra’s unconventional and ‘blue ocean’ journey.

-What triggered you to apply blue ocean strategy to this case?
+Why did you decide to apply a blue ocean approach to this project?

 Paul MacAlindin: After accepting the challenge to create the orchestra, I quickly learned the hard truth: almost all National Youth Orchestras are highly established, western-centric and quite elite.
 Only the very best players of the respective countries are selected.
 Our competitors were Rolls Royces and we were a Mini.